swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ### Stream termination when its continuation is discarded

-The continuation-based variant is updated to track outstanding references to the stream’s continuation, including the continuation itself and any copies of it.
+The continuation-based `Async{Throwing}Stream` variant is modified to track outstanding references to the stream’s continuation, including the continuation itself and any copies of it.
 When the last reference to the continuation is discarded, the stream is canceled.

-The change is staged in via an upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).
+This change is staged in via an upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).

 ```swift
 // With `AsyncStreamCancelOnContinuationDeinit`.